SalishSeaCast/FVCOM-Cmd/docs/run_description_file.rst

 :kbd:`grid` Section
 -------------------

-The :kbd:`grid` section of the run description file contains 2 key-value pairs that provide the names of the coordinates and bathymetry files to use for the run.
+The :kbd:`grid` section of the run description file contains 2 key-value pairs that provide:

+* the names of the coordinates and bathymetry files to use for the run, or,
+* relative paths to the coordinates and bathymetry files to use for the run, or,
+* absolute paths to the coordinates and bathymetry files to use for the run

+If file names are provided,
-Those file are presumed to be in the :file:`grid/` sub-directory of the directory tree in which you also store your model configuration elements pointed to by the :kbd:`forcing` key in the :ref:`NEMO-3.6-Paths`.
+those files are presumed to be in the :file:`grid/` sub-directory of the directory tree pointed to by the :kbd:`forcing` key in the :ref:`NEMO-3.6-Paths`.

 If relative paths are given,
 they are appended to the :file:`grid/` directory of the :kbd:`forcing` path.

+If absolute paths are given,
+they may use :kbd:`~`,
+:kbd:`$HOME`,
+or :kbd:`$USER`,
+if you wish.

 :kbd:`coordinates`
+  The name of,
+  or path to,
-  The name of the coordinates file to use for the run.
+  the coordinates file to use for the run.
   It is symlinked in the run directory as :file:`coordinates.nc` (the file name required by NEMO).

 :kbd:`bathymetry`
+  The name of,
+  or path to,
-  The name of the bathymetry file to use for the run It is symlinked in the run directory as :file:`bathy_meter.nc` (the file name required by NEMO).
+  the bathymetry file to use for the run
+  It is symlinked in the run directory as :file:`bathy_meter.nc` (the file name required by NEMO).